How to Mix and Match Reclaimed Wood Furniture with Other Styles

 • Mixing Approach:

 • Pairing Rustic and Boho: Use reclaimed wood furniture as the rustic anchor.
 Add boho textiles like woven rugs, pillows, and throws.
 Metallic accents (copper, steel) bridge the styles.
+Neutral Base: Start with a neutral color palette (grays, creams, wood tones) and layer in boho pops of color and pattern.

 2. Practical Tips for Mixing Styles